Inforbiro/ZF2-Module-Template/Readme.txt

 ZF2-Module-Template
 ===================

-Zend Framework 2 Module Template helps you to start with creating your own ZF2 modules
+Zend Framework 2 Module Template helps you to start with creating your own ZF2 modules.

 USAGE
 ===================

+- Extract this folder's content into /module/Template folder of your ZF2 application

 - Replace all occurance of word "Template" in files and folers names with name of your module, e.g. "Forum"